russellt-cc/cp490-noodlewall-API-PHP/README.md

 #  Database Structure
 ##  Events Table

-    noodleID            -- required field   -- int(11) NOT NULL AUTO_INCREMENT
+    noodleID            -- required field   -- int(11)			unique ID of event - auto generated
-    noodleTitle         -- required field   -- varchar(256)
-    userID              -- required field   -- int(11)
-    noodleStatus        -- required field   -- varchar(256)
+    noodleTitle         -- required field   -- varchar(256)		name of the event userID              -- required field   -- int(11)			ID of the user the event belongs to noodleStatus        -- required field   -- varchar(256)		event/dream status
-    noodleDescription   -- required field   -- varchar(3000)
-    noodleSummary                           -- varchar(512)
-    noodleTags                              -- varchar(256)     required field at least one value -- a long string, with comma separated values noodleCoverImage                        -- varchar(256)     string that stores address of image in website noodleImages                            -- varchar(512)
-    noodleImageText                         -- varchar(3000)
-    noodleLocation                          -- varchar(256)
+    noodleDescription   -- required field   -- varchar(3000)		long description of event noodleSummary                           -- varchar(512)		short descriptiopn of event noodleTags                              -- varchar(256)     	short tags/categories event belongs to -- a long csv string noodleCoverImage                        -- varchar(256)     	string that stores address of image in website noodleImages                            -- varchar(512)		long csv string that stores address of images in website noodleImageText                         -- varchar(3000)		long csv string that stores texts coresponding to images in website noodleLocation                          -- varchar(256)		location of event
-    noodleDirections                        -- varchar(512)
+    noodleDirections                        -- varchar(512)		directions to event
-    noodleDate                              -- varchar(256)
+    noodleDate                              -- varchar(256)		date of event
-    noodleTime                              -- varchar(256)
+    noodleTime                              -- varchar(256)		time of event
-    noodlePrice                             -- decimal(15,2)    15 is precision(total length of value) 2 is num of digits after decimal
-    noodleMinTickets                        -- int(11)
-    noodleMaxTickets                        -- int(11)
-    noodleTicketsSold                       -- int(11)
-    noodleCutoff                            -- varchar(256)
+    noodlePrice                             -- decimal(15,2)    	price of tickets 15 is precision(total length of value) 2 is num of digits after decimal noodleMinTickets                        -- int(11)			minimum number of tickets sold for event to take place noodleMaxTickets                        -- int(11)			maximum number of tickets available noodleTicketsSold                       -- int(11)			current number of sold tickets noodleCutoff                            -- varchar(256)		cutoff date for event funding

 ##   Users Table

-    userID              -- required field   -- int(11) NOT NULL AUTO_INCREMENT
+    userID              -- required field   -- int(11)			unique ID of user - auto generated
-    userName            -- required field   -- varchar(256) NOT NULL
+    userName            -- required field   -- varchar(256)		user's username
-    userFirstName       -- required field   -- varchar(256) NOT NULL
+    userFirstName       -- required field   -- varchar(256)		user's firstname
-    userLastName        -- required field   -- varchar(256) NOT NULL
+    userLastName        -- required field   -- varchar(256)		user's lastname
-    userRating                              -- float (15)
+    userRating                              -- float (15)		user's rating 0-5
-    userBio                                 -- varchar(256)
-    userBioLong                             -- varchar(3000)
-    userImage                               -- varchar(256)     string that stores address of image in website
+    userBio                                 -- varchar(256)		short version of user's bio userBioLong                             -- varchar(3000)		long version of user's bio userImage                               -- varchar(256)     	address of user's icon image

 #  Endpoints
 ## Event Endpoints
 * create.php
-    POST - allows you to create an event in the db, by providing a json event object containing event info
+    POST - allows you to create an event in the db

 * delete.php
-    POST - allows you to delete an event, by providing an event's id
+    POST - allows you to delete an event

 * deleteEventImage.php
-    POST - allows you to delete an event image, by providing a url or path to the image
+    POST - allows you to delete an event image

 * getByID.php
-    GET - allows you to return an event's information by passing it's id as an argument
+    GET - allows you to return an individual event's information

 * getEventsByUserID.php
-    GET - returns all events and their details belonging to an individual user, by providing user id
+    GET - returns all events and their information belonging to an individual user

 * read.php
-    GET - returns array of json objects each containing all information about individual events
+    GET - returns all information about all individual events

 * search.php
-    GET - allows you to search all events by providing a string, searches event fields noodleTitle, noodleStatus, noodleLocation, and noodleTags
+    GET - allows you to search all events

 * update.php
-    POST - allows you to edit an event, by providing a json event object containing all information about an event, including the id of the event to update
+    POST - allows you to edit an event

 * uploadEventImage.php
-    POST - allows you to store an image in the images/events directory, by passing the image file in the message body
+    POST - allows you to store an event image

 ## User Endpoints
 * create.php
-    POST - allows you to create a user in the db, by providing a json user object containing user info
+    POST - allows you to create a user

 * delete.php
-    POST - allows you to delete a user, by providing a user's id
+    POST - allows you to delete a user

 * deleteUserIcon.php
-    POST - allows you to delete a user icon image, by providing a url or path to the image
+    POST - allows you to delete a user's icon image

 * getByID.php
-    GET - allows you to return a user by passing it's id as an argument
+    GET - allows you to return all information about a user

 * getUserByEventID.php
-    GET - return a user that the provided eventid belongs to
+    GET - allows you to return all information about a user by one of their event's IDs

 * read.php
-    GET - returns array of json objects each containing all information about individual users
+    GET - returns all information about all users

 * search.php
-    POST - allows you to search all users by providing a string, searches user fields username, firstname, and lastname
+    POST - allows you to search all users

 * update.php
-    POST -allows you to edit a user, by providing a json event object containing all information about a user, including the id of the user to update
+    POST -allows you to edit a user

 * uploadUserIcon.php
-    POST - allows you to store an image in the images/userIcons directory, by passing the image file in the message body
+    POST - allows you to store a user's icon image

 ## Dependencies